Why Does Bullying Happen On Instagram?

 4. Being Malicious

-Cyberbullies often pose as friends to their targets to gather information they can use to bully them later.
+Cyberbullies often pose as friends to their targets to gather information to use to bully later.
 For example, cyberbullies may befriend their targets and use the opportunity to take incriminating photos at parties or create embarrassing photos with Photoshop or other photo editing software.
 The cyberbully then uploads the picture to mortify their targets.
-The cyberbully is looking for engagement from either bystanders or the target and are bolstered by the attention for creating drama.
-They often go after kids they know and perceive as being weak or having low-self esteem.
+They are looking for engagement from either bystanders or the target and are bolstered by the attention from the ensuing drama.
+Cyberbullies often go after kids they know and perceive as being weak or having low-self esteem.

 Cyberbullying is heartbreaking and can leave a negative impact on the targets.
 Unfortunately, social media gives kids plenty of options for anonymous bullying.
 Be your child’s support system.
 Let them know cyberbullying is unacceptable and not their fault.
 Figure out a response together to empower your child to deal with the cyberbullying and bolster their self esteem.
 The best response is to disengage with the bully, take a screenshot of the message, and be sure to report all instances of cyberbullying to the social media platform.
 If the cyberbullying continues, report it to the authorities as harassment.
 If your child is the one doing the bullying, they may need some counseling to pinpoint the reasons why they feel the desire to make others feel bad about themselves.

 Cyberbullying is a problem, and it’s one that continues to grow.
 More and more kids report being cyberbullied every single day.
 It’s up to us, as engaged parents, to understand why bullying happens, and to talk to our kids about cyberbullying and help keep them safe.
 Use Bark monitoring to keep your kids safe.
 Bark monitors online interactions for you, if our algorithms detect these instances of cyberbullying, we send you an alert.